davidtchiu/davidtchiu.github.io/teaching/cs261/lab12.bst/index.md

   - Base case #2: if the `localRoot` holds the target data, you need to deal with three cases:

-    - Case 1: `localRoot` is a leaf: If the `localRoot` node has neither children, then the root of the subtree after removal of the `localRoot` must be `null`.
+    - Case #2a: `localRoot` is a leaf: If the `localRoot` node has neither children, then the root of the subtree after removal of the `localRoot` must be `null`.
 Simply return `null` to "remove" the current `localRoot`.

       ![](figures/BSTLab_remove1.png)

-    - Case 2: `localRoot` has one child: If the `localRoot` node has no right child, then the left child of the `localRoot` becomes the new root of this subtree.
+    - Case #2b: `localRoot` has one child: If the `localRoot` node has no right child, then the left child of the `localRoot` becomes the new root of this subtree.
 Therefore, you just need to `return` the left child of `localRoot`.
 If the `localRoot` node has no left child, then `return` the right child.

       ![](figures/BSTLab_remove2.png)

-    - Case 3: `localRoot` has both children: Replace the `localRoot`'s data with the data stored in its in-order predecessor (hmm, I _did_ have you write `largestHelper(...)` moments earlier!)
+    - Case #2c: `localRoot` has both children: Replace the `localRoot`'s data with the data stored in its in-order predecessor (hmm, I _did_ have you write `largestHelper(...)` moments earlier!)
 Next, make a recursive call to remove the in-order predecessor from the left subtree of the `localRoot` (yup, just call the same helper method you're currently writing on the current left subtree!).
 Don't forget to join-up the modified left subtree with the current `localRoot` by setting `localRoot.left` to whatever this recursive call returns.
 Return `localRoot` when this is done.

       ![](figures/BSTLab_remove3.png)

-    - Recursive case #1: if data at `localRoot` is smaller than the target data, then you just need to set `localRoot.right` to the recursive `removeHelper()` call on the right subtree.
+  - Recursive case #1: if data at `localRoot` is smaller than the target data, then you need to call `removeHelper()` on the current right subtree (`localroot.right`), and then set `localRoot.right` to whatever that returns.
 Return `localRoot`.

-    - Recursive case #2: if data at `localRoot` is larger than the target data, then  you just need to set `localRoot.left` to the recursive `removeHelper()` call on the left subtree.
+  - Recursive case #1: if data at `localRoot` is larger than the target data, then you need to call `removeHelper()` on the current left subtree (`localroot.left`), and then set `localRoot.right` to whatever that returns.
 Return `localRoot`.

   - Here's a sample output: